Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

-Figure \ref{fig_6_datasize}(d) compares the CAR of the four algorithms.
-It is observed that the performance difference between the proposed solution and MAC is small when the average view size increases from 0.25$\times$ to 0.5$\times$.
+Fig. \ref{fig_6_datasize}(d) compares the CAR of the five algorithms.
+It is observed that the performance difference between the proposed solution and MAC-VBA is small when the average view size increases from 0.25$\times$ to 0.5$\times$.
 The reason is the scheduling effect is not significant when there are sufficient resources to meet the requirements of a smaller average view size (i.e., around 1.62 MB and 3.23 MB).
-Figures \ref{fig_6_datasize}(e) and \ref{fig_6_datasize}(f) compare the AQT and SR of the four algorithms, showing that the proposed solution can remain the lowest AQT, and meanwhile achieve the highest SR in most cases.
+Figs. \ref{fig_6_datasize}(e) and \ref{fig_6_datasize}(f) compare the AQT and SR of the five algorithms, showing that the proposed solution can remain the lowest AQT, and meanwhile achieve the highest SR in most cases.
+It is noted that MAC-VBA achieves the lowest AQT and the highest SR when the average view size is 2×, which reflects that the proposed VBA scheme can allocate the bandwidth more efficiently.